Everest base Camp Luxury Lodge Trek

 Comprehensive Medical Support

 • Certified Trekking Guides: Each guide has Wilderness First Aid training.
-This means they can help if you experience altitude problems or minor injuries.
+This means they can assist you if you experience altitude sickness or minor injuries.

-• Portable Altitude Chamber (PAC) Bags: These inflatable chambers treat severe altitude sickness on the spot.
+• Portable Altitude Chamber (PAC) Bags: These inflatable chambers provide immediate treatment for severe altitude sickness.
 They help bring down air pressure, easing symptoms.

-• Oxygen Cylinders: Trek leaders carry oxygen cylinders if you need extra support during high-altitude sections.
+• Oxygen Cylinders: Trek leaders carry oxygen cylinders for extra support during high-altitude sections.

-• Daily Health Checks: Your guide will check your pulse and oxygen levels daily.
+• Daily Health Checks: Your guide will conduct daily health checks, including assessments of pulse and oxygen levels.
 This helps spot any warning signs early.

 Tip: Always inform your guide if you feel dizzy or fatigued.
 Early action prevents serious issues later.